mbridak/WinterFieldDayLogger/README.md

 ![Alt text](https://github.com/mbridak/pyqtwfdlogger/blob/main/pics/loggerSettingsDialog.png)

 #### Cloudlog and QRZ API's
 If you use either Cloudlog logging or QRZ lookup you can click the gear icon to enter your credentials.
 Q's are pushed to CloudLog as soon as they are logged.

+The QRZ lookup is only used to get the name and gridsquare for the call.
+Mainly because when a Q is pushed to CloudLog it will not show as a pin on the map unless it has a gridsquare.
+So this is a scratch my own itch feature.

 #### Editing an existing contact